 This is the lie: Holiness is not possible.

-And, Bridges says on page 50 of his book,
+And, Bridges says on page 50 of his previously mentioned book,

 Many Christians have a basic desire to live a holy life, but have come to believe they simply cannot do it.
 They have struggled for years with particular sins or deficiencies of character.
 While not living in gross sin, they have more or less given up ever attaining a life of holiness and have settled down to a life of moral mediocrity with which neither they nor God are (sic) pleased.
 The promise of Romans 6:6-7 seems impossibly beyond them.
 The strong commands of Scripture to live a consistently holy life only frustrate them.

-Then, on page 51 of his book, Bridges states,
+Subsequently, on pages 51-52 of the same book, Bridges states,

 [A]fter a while, if we are truly honest with ourselves, we discover we are still experiencing defeat at the hands of our sinful natures.
 The victory seemingly promised us still eludes us.